CD-i FAQ 2020 | Back to Index

 4.1 Which companies sold CD-i players?

-The CD-i standard was set up in the late 80s by Philips and Sony, the same companies behind the CD-Audio and CD-ROM spec.
-The idea was to establish a worldwide standard that could be lincensed by other manufacturers in a similar way as previous CD-standards.
-In the early development-stage, changes looked very promising for CD-i: almost all big consumer electronics companies announced plans to manufacture players, or showed prototype models.
+The CD-i standard was set up in the late 80s by Philips and Sony, the same companies behind the CD-Audio and CD-ROM standards.
+The idea was to establish a worldwide standard that could be licensed by other manufacturers in a similar way as previous CD-standards, and be incorporated into hardware products developed by various companies.
+In the early development-stage, chances looked very promising for CD-i: almost all big consumer electronics companies announced plans to manufacture players, or showed prototype models.
 Among those companies were Pioneer and Matsushita (Panasonic), but the players that they showed were never actually taken in production.
 Sony sold some portable CD-i players for a very short period of time in 1991.
-But in the end, Philips became the major backer of the CD-i system, supporting the system with software titles, authoring tools and some 20 or so models of CD-i players, which were produced until June of 1999.
-By then, CD-i was already dissapeared from the consumer market for some years, but it was extensively used by a wide variety of companies in the professional field.
-Refer to CD-i applications for more information.
-Over the years, several companies joined Philips in producing players, or selling modified OEM-versions of existing players, such a LG Electronics, Kyocera, Bang & Olufsen, Grundig, Digital Video Systems, NBS and Memorex.

 4.3 What is the difference between a consumer and a professional CD-i player?